2025年09月08日 17:19

 Operational Efficiency:

-- Train Speed: Maximum speed of 80 km/h, with an average operating speed of approximately 30 km/h.
+- Train Speed: Maximum speed of 80 km/h, with an average travel speed of about 30 km/h.

 -

-- Orange Line Extension: Planned to extend 6.4 km northeast to Bois-Franc Station, adding five new stations, expected to be completed by 2030 to alleviate traffic pressure on the North Shore.
+- Orange Line Extension: Plans to extend 6.4 km northeast to Bois-Franc station, adding 5 new stations.
+Expected completion in 2030 to alleviate North Shore traffic pressure.

-- Blue Line Expansion: A 5.8 km underground extension (scheduled to open in 2026) will add five new stations, connecting the Anjou area with the existing line, and is expected to increase daily ridership by 17,000.
+- Blue Line Expansion: A 5.8 km underground extension (scheduled to open in 2026) will add 5 new stations, connecting the Anjou area with the existing line and expected to increase daily ridership by 17,000.

-Below is a table of station names, departure times, and closing times for the four lines of the Montreal Metro (Montréal Métro) in Canada, compiled from official data and authoritative sources:
+The following is a schedule of station names, departure times, and closing times for the four lines of the Montreal Metro (Métro de Montréal), compiled based on official data and authoritative sources:

 ---|---|---|---|---|---|